matthinea/red_sun/README.md

 ####Download SuperCollider, a free and open-source programming language and IDE for music composition, [here](http://supercollider.github.io/download).

-####Written mostly over the course of five hours late one Saturday night in New York City.
+####Written mostly over the course of five hours late one Saturday night in New York.